FAQ: FREQUENTLY ASKED QUESTIONS

-The first session can be up to 1.5hrs to allow time to collect your history.
+The first session will be about 1 hr to allow time to collect your history.
 Follow up treatments are 30mins-1hr.
 Often I will treat points on both sides of the body so 20mins on each side is most common.

 What is the most common thing treated?

 The needles are single-use and sterile, meaning you get your own from a new packet then I dispose of them.